Softwarovy-projekt/Documentation/README.md

 Lastly, CPU usage is measured using the *psutil* package as well.
 The result is a percentage of CPU usage for each core/thread.

-The elapsed time and memory usage are then averaged over the 3 iterations, while the CPU usage is reported for the middle iteration.
+The elapsed time and memory usage are then averaged over the three iterations, while the CPU usage is reported for the middle iteration.

 The output is in the following format: